Administrative Office Technology Associate Degree Program

 Schools may offer you a chance to complete some or all courses in a program online.
 While a program may be designated as online, school policy may include some in-person requirements.
 For instance, if a program includes an internship or practicum, you must complete that portion of the program either on campus or at a school-approved external facility.

-In addition, the IAAP and AEAP each offer online individual courses.
-Courses can prepare you to sit for certification examinations, such as the Certified Professional Secretary (CPS) or Certified Administrative Professional (CAP).
-You may also be able to earn specific certifications through Microsoft Office Applications.
+In addition, the IAAP and AEAP each offer online individual courses to prepare you to sit for certification examinations, such as the Certified Administrative Professional (CAP).

 What Is the Occupational Outlook?

-The most recent pay statistics are also from 2010.
-At that time, the BLS determined that the mean annual wage for secretaries and administrative assistants was $32,000.
-At the same time, the mean annual salary for executive secretaries and executive administrative assistants came in at $45,860.
+Also according to the BLS, mean annual wage for secretaries and administrative assistants was $35,200 as of 2015.
+The mean annual salary for executive secretaries and executive administrative assistants came in at $55,460.